 Knowledge Management the BRIDGE Way

 The BRIDGE Knowledge Hub is a repository for the knowledge products generated by our work with our members, and for a range of shared resources.
-As educators we all suffer from information overload.
-There is so much going on in our sector: the amount of knowledge and information coming out of policy developments, schooling interventions, funded projects and research is vast.
-If we want to keep informed, we all have challenges in terms of both volume and access to different kinds of documents.
+As educators, we all suffer from information overload, and face challenges in terms of both volume and access to different kinds of documents.
 The Knowledge Hub includes a range of ‘knowledge products’, often related to the BRIDGE Focus Areas, to help with these challenges.
 These are summarised below.

-Presentations: power point presentations from Community of Practice or other meetings.
+Presentations: Powerpoint presentations from community of practice meetings or other events.